Optimal error estimates for Chebyshev approximations of functions with limited regularity in fractional Sobolev-type spaces: Analysis of interpolation, quadrature and endpoint singularities

+Broadly speaking, we position this work as our first attempt to show how the RL fractional calculus can alter the fundamental polynomial approximation theory.
+Some estimates and bounds herein are completely new, or significantly improve the existing results.

-We introduced a new theoretical framework for orthogonal polynomial approximations of functions with limited regularities (or interior/endpoint singularities).
-The proposed fractional Sobolev-type spaces were naturally arisen from the analytic representations of the expansion coefficients involving RL fractional integrals/derivatives and GGF-Fs.
-In the first part of this subject, we restricted our attentions to Chebyshev expansions, but the analysis could be extended to the related interpolation and quadratures, and to general Jacobi cases.
-In late parts, we also intend to apply this framework to multiple dimensions and problems with corner singularities.
-With the explicit information in the fractional spaces, we are confident that this can be a superior alternative to the existing tools for characterising singular functions.
+More precisely, we introduce a new theoretical framework of fractional Sobolev-type spaces for orthogonal polynomial approximations to functions with limited regularities (or interior/endpoint singularities).
+The proposed spaces are naturally arisen from the analytic representations of the expansion coefficients involving RL fractional integrals/derivatives and GGF-Fs.
+We present a collection of notable properties of the new family of GGF-Fs, and derive optimal estimates of Chebyshev approximations in various norms for a wide class of singular functions.
+The analysis techniques can be extended to general Jacobi approximations.
+We are confident that this study, together with our follow-up works, will have far-reaching impact on numerical analysis of $p$-version and $hp$-version for singular problems.